What is an annulment?

 Partners to a void or invalid marriage may remarry at any time without entering a bigamous relationship [Family Law Act 1975 (Cth) s 71].

-If my marriage is annulled can I still apply for orders about children or property?
+Can a party to an annulled marriage still apply for orders about children or property?

 A partner to a void (annulled) marriage is still able to institute proceedings in the Family Law Courts for orders about children, maintenance and property [Family Law Act 1975 (Cth) s 71].